Lynn M. Martin: U.S. House of Representatives

-1990 Senate Run
+1990 Senate election

 Martin ran for the U.S. Senate in 1990 against Democratic incumbent Paul Simon.
 She was considered a formidable challenger, but her campaign floundered – in ads, Martin poked fun at Simon's signature bow tie, but the humorous ad campaign was seen by some as petty and mean-spirited.
 Martin's campaign suffered from poor fundraising as well, being outspent by Simon by a margin of two-to-one.
 Simon's popularity proved too much to overcome, and he won with 65 percent of the vote, carrying all but two counties in the state; Edwards County in the southeast and McHenry County outside Chicago, in the heart of the district Martin represented for most of the 1980s.
 In a midterm favorable to Democrats, Martin was further hurt by negative campaign tactics deployed by advisor Roger Ailes, as well as a number of gaffes.
 Including, referencing downstate voters as "rednecks".
 Martin raised the most campaign funds out of any Republican Senate challenger that cycle.